pablo19sc/amazon-vpc-lattice-blueprints/patterns/1-simple_architectures/README.md

     * 1 VPC Lattice services with HTTPS listener.
 The listener has a default forward action sending all the traffic to the only target group created.

 ![EC2 Instance & IP target](../../images/pattern1_architecture2.png)

+## AWS Lambda function

+In this example, an AWS Lambda function() is the VPC Lattice target.
+The following resources are created:

+* Consumer VPC with EC2 instances (1 per AZ) as consumers, and an [EC2 Instance Connect endpoint](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-using-eice.html) to access the consumer instances.
+* AWS Lambda function.
+* VPC Lattice resources:
+    * 1 target groups type `INSTANCE`.
+    * 1 VPC Lattice services with HTTPS listener.
+The listener has a default forward action sending all the traffic to the only target group created.